-During his 2015 fellowship in Vietnam, Armando made several visits to the family of Nguyen Van Xoan and his wife Pham Thi Do.
-Each time he would come away feeling that the burden of Agent Orange falls most heavily on mothers.
-It’s not that fathers are uninvolved – just that mothers seem to feel the anguish more deeply.
-Mothers are the primary caregivers.
-They also need caring for.
+As was the case with several of our family visits, we left the family of Nguyen Van Xoan and his wife Pham Thi Do feeling that the burden of Agent Orange falls most heavily on mothers.
+It’s not that fathers are uninvolved – no-one could be more concerned about his children than Mr Xoan.
+But mothers seem to feel the anguish more deeply.
+They give care, but they also need caring for.

 Nguyen Van Xoan is a former veteran.
 He was poisoned by dioxin after he drank contaminated water while serving in the army in Quang Tri province.
 He remembers it like this: “I saw a plane drop spray over the forest and saw the forest burning.
 I covered my face.
 I drank the water.
 I thought the water came from the rain.
 It was fresh and did not seem dangerous.”

 Mr Xoan was invalided out of the army in 1979 because of health problems that seemed minor at the time – headaches, coughs, fatigue.
 But he did not improve and in 2007 he was certified as an Agent Orange casualty by the Vietnamese government.
 That year he began to receive compensation of 2 million Dong a month.

 Mr Xoan and his wife Pham Thi Do had their first child soon after the war ended.
 The child died from “brain damage” which they now assume was linked to Agent Orange.
 The second child died at birth from a miscarriage.
 The next two children were born healthy and went on to marry.
 Their photos hang proudly on the wall.